zahradd/dSPN-learning-rule/README.md

 jupyter-lab plot.ipynb
 ```

-This notebook contains scripts for visualizing synaptic plasticity changes, performance metrics, and other relevant analyses.
+This notebooks contains functions for visualizing synaptic plasticity changes, performance metrics, and other relevant analyses.